-Built in 1729, Old South Meeting House is the second oldest church in Boston.
-It's a symbol of the colonial mixture of church and state, one of the nation's most important historic sites.
+Built in 1729, Old South Meeting House is a must visit landmark and the second oldest church in Boston.
+It’s a symbol of the colonial mixture of church and state, one of the nation’s most important historic sites.
 The church sports a massive bronze bell made by Paul Revere in 1801.

 In 1872, the church was slated for demolition.
 It survived the wrecking ball only with the intervention of wealthy Bostonians who recognized the historic significance of the site.
 Since 1876, it’s been a museum.
 Inside, you’ll find historical exhibits and memorabilia, including an exhibit about freedom of speech.

 Built in 1713, the Old State House is one of Boston’s oldest landmarks.
 It was the seat of the royally-appointed colonial government.
 It was a center of political and commercial life, even housing a merchant’s exchange.

 The Old State House played a central role in the revolution.
 It was the site of James Otis’ 5 hour speech against the Writs of Assistance (general search warrants) as an instrument of arbitrary power.
 In 1770, the Boston Massacre occurred in front of the building.

 Today, the Old State House is a museum.
 Every 30 minutes, a colonial speaker in costume appears providing the audience with details of his or her life in colonial Boston.